tonytvo/blog-generator/content/blog/getting-things-done-summary/index.md

 ---
-title: getting things done summary by David Allen
+title: getting things done summary by David Allen wip
 date: "2022-06-14T22:12:03.284Z"
 description: "getting things done summary by David Allen"
 tags: ["productivity"]
 ---

+## todo

+- update discipline GTD in organization
+- update readwise

 # Goals/Context for having a todo list
 - trusted place I can easily find and look at to see additional/support information on any projects that are working on